lightspeedwp/wc-gateway-peach-payments/README.txt

 = It's Free, and always will be =
 We’re firm believers in open source – that’s why we’re releasing the WC Peach Payments Gateway plugin for free, forever.

-= Support =
-We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Actively Developed =
 The WC Peach Payments Gateway plugin is actively developed with new features and exciting enhancements all the time.
 Keep track on the WC Peach Payments Gateway GitHub repository.
 Report any bugs via github issues.